The Louvre Museum

 Turris Lupara

-In this first version, the Louvre is called the Turris Lupara because, according to the Grand Larousse encyclopedia, the Louvre is from an association with wolf hunting.
+In this first version, the Louvre is called the Turris Lupara because, according to the Grand Larousse encyclopedia, the Louvre is associated with wolf hunting.
 It comes from the Latin name lupus or lupara or, more precisely, “Turris Lupara.”

 Wolf hunting was mainly for hunting grey wolves.
 They were hunted for their skins and so that the wolves did not kill the livestock.
-Before Paris was heavily populated, there would have been wolves roaming the countryside near the Louvre Museum.
+Before Paris was heavily populated, wolves would have roamed the countryside near the Louvre Museum.

 Luvra

-People have not been able to verify that this land of the Luvra is where the present-day Louvre is standing.
-Most people doubt this version of why the name Louvrecoming from the word Luvra.
+People have not been able to verify that this land of the Luvra is where the present-day Louvre stands.
+Most people doubt this version of why the name Louvre comes from the word Luvra.

 The Lauer